hrgrimsl/taylor_ucc/README.md

 Truncated UCCSD methods

--D1 is reported for all methods but I'm not sure it's right when computed manually.
+-D1 is reported for all methods but I'm not sure it's right when computed manually

--In general I don't expect this code to work for uhf.
+-In general I don't expect this code to work for uhf

--Test/example file is tests/test_h4.py.
+-Test/example file is tests/test_h4.py

 ### Copyright